-- Clarify SEAS institutional mission, vision and values and how the Engineering School will differentiate itself from other engineering programs
+- Clarify the School of Engineering institutional mission, vision and values and how the Engineering School will differentiate itself from other engineering programs

 - Define (3-6) areas of Research Excellence aligned with U.Va.

 - Define our academic goals for the undergraduate and graduate programs

 - Define a financial model aligned with our future vision

 - Align activities with Engineering School aspirations and provide the basis for resource allocation

 - Articulate the value proposition for the School of Engineering

 - Enhance development efforts for the School of Engineering and the University

 - Define an Engineering School culture supportive of our future vision and aspirations